How to Fix Heating element relay failure on Samsung DVE45T3400W (Electric)

 • The dryer intermittently produces heat, then stops mid-cycle without warning

-This issue is typically caused by a burned-out or stuck relay on the control board, often resulting from prolonged heat exposure, electrical surges, or normal wear over time.
+This issue usually arises from a burned-out or stuck relay on the control board, often due to prolonged heat exposure, electrical surges, or just the normal wear and tear that comes with time.

 Safety First